Designing for the immersive future of fashion.

 While 3D streamlines production, its impact on sales is just as important.
 With digital sales continuing to grow — including a double-digit sales increase on the flagship site hugoboss.com — improving the digital shopping experience is a priority.

-“We’re working on a virtual try-on system that will allow customers to create avatars; think personalized mannequins made in their exact dimensions,” says Nora Lauffer, Team Lead 3D Experience & Immersive Tech at HUGO BOSS.
+“We’re working on a virtual try-on system that will allow customers to create avatars; think personalised mannequins made in their exact dimensions,” says Nora Lauffer, Team Lead 3D Experience & Immersive Tech at HUGO BOSS.
 “Customers will be able to try on 3D garments and see exactly how they will fit on their bodies.
-Not only do we think this will be a fun tool for customers, but it will also help us reduce return rates, as the poor fit is one of the biggest reasons for returns.”
+Not only do we think this will be a fun tool for customers, but it will also help us to reduce return rates, as the poor fit is one of the biggest reasons for returns.”

 Capturing accurate textures is critical when selling to customers.
 “HUGO BOSS is a brand known for quality,” says Lauffer.
 “No one wants to buy a high-end, thousand-dollar leather coat based on a poor 3D rendering.
-Substance 3D stands out for its ability to accurately visualize all textures and materials, including difficult ones such as leather or denim.”
+Substance 3D stands out for its ability to accurately visualise all textures and materials, including difficult ones such as leather or denim.”